mikefowler/mikefowler.github.io/_posts/2012-08-14-efficient-theming-with-sass.md

 Seem like overkill?
 I promise you it's not, and you'll thank yourself later, as will any other developer trying to work with your themes.

-Standalone Config File
+Standalone config file
 ----------------------

 We all know that one of the best parts of precompiling our stylesheets is the ability to use variables.
 As the ones developing and maintaining code, effective use of variables can shave hours off the time it takes to make changes or implement new features on a platform.
 That being said, large systems using Sass will undoubtedly end up with a considerable number of variables.
 All of these variables should (hopefully) be kept in a single well-documented file.
 For every large system I maintain stylesheets for, this file is my ```_config.scss``` partial.

 The official Compass website does a decent job [explaining this concept](http://compass-style.org/help/tutorials/best_practices/), but does not explicitly state something crucial to this concept: **your configuration partial should *never* define or import any actual CSS**.
 Importing anything into the configuration partial that would result in actual compiled CSS ruins the ability to then import that configuration file into multiple files without duplicating code.

-"Smart" Variables
+"Smart" variables
 -----------------

 Say you're developing a theme, and you have a header bar that has a background gradient.
 You could define the two colors of the gradient as two variables: